A student using a computer

 • Information architecture

-• Applying user interface design patterns to professional standards
+• User interface design patterns and practices

-• Multidisciplinary design activities, problem-solving and design iteration
+• Multidisciplinary design activities, problem-solving, and design iteration

 • Advanced usability testing and evaluation